The burial legend

 The Gospel of Peter, which gives more attention to the burial than even the canon gospels, does not mention this tradition.

 The Gospel of Nicodemus, which probably gives the most attention to Joseph of Arimathea, does not acknowledge this tradition.
-This is also despite the fact it illustrates a feud Joseph has with the religious authorities for placing the body of Jesus in a new tomb, which was his castigation of them for crucifying Jesus, and even includes a resurrection appearance of Jesus to Joseph afterward.
+This is also despite the fact it illustrates a feud Joseph has with the religious authorities for placing the body of Jesus in a new tomb.
+This disobedience was Joseph's way of castigating them for crucifying Jesus in the first place.
+The work even includes a resurrection appearance of Jesus to Joseph afterward.

 Thus, not only is the tradition not found in the canon New Testament, not acknowledged by any of the early church fathers, but is not found reflected in any of the early apocryphal legendary works, including works that exclusively focused on Joseph.